GSA/ficam-playbooks/_piv/user-guide/01_outlook.md

       href: '#send-a-signed-email'
     - text: Send an Encrypted Email
       href: '#send-an-Encrypted-email'
+    - text: Dencrypt an Email
+      href: '#Decreypt-an-email'

 ---

 Did you know that PIV cards contain digital certificates intended to help users send secure email?
 In general, "secure email" refers to digitally signed and/or encrypted emails.
 Digitally signed emails give us confidence that the individual who claimed to send a message actually did (non-repudiation) and that the message was not modified while in transit (integrity).
 Encrypted emails prevent the message from being read by unintended recipients (confidentiality).

 The following guide will walk users through configuring Outlook to leverage the digital signature and key management certificates found on their PIV to enable secure email.
+Be aware that by default, Outlook will only allow siganture and encryption of emails provided the configured email address on the client is same email address as encoded on a PIV.

 ## Configure Outlook to Send Secure Email